As Adopted by the

 3.2.08 ASA encourages public soybean breeders to release new varieties on a non-exclusive basis.

 3.2.09 ASA encourages any private or public entity research groups patenting, licensing, or in any other way financially benefiting from soybean check off-funded research, to use the monetary gain to expand soybean production, market development and new uses research.

 3.2.10 Soybean Cyst Nematode (SCN) is an ongoing problem in the soybean growing areas.
-ASA supports research into new resistant varieties and genomes, producer education and testing recommendations for SCN.
+ASA supports research into new resistant varieties, biologicals and genomes, producer education and testing recommendations for SCN.